Luke 4: Verses 25–30

-The event is perhaps also depicted, though not word for word, in Mark 6:1-6 and Matthew 13:53-58.
+The event is perhaps also depicted, although not word for word, in Mark 6:1–6 and Matthew 13:53–58, but these accounts do not include the Old Testament examples, and reflect different agendas.

-Teaching and healing (4:31-41)
+Teaching and healing (verses 31–41)

 Jesus goes to Capernaum and exorcises a possessed man in the synagogue, the first of Luke's 21 miracles.
 He goes to Simon's house and heals his sick mother-in-law.
-Mark 1 has this occur after Jesus called his disciples, while Luke puts that event into chapter 5.
+Mark 1 has this after Jesus called his disciples, while Luke puts that event into chapter 5.